The History and Origins of Balkan Sewer And Water Main

-The history of Balkan Plumbing begins in the year 1952.
+The history of the Balkan Sewer and Water Main Company (Balkan Sewer And Water Main) begins in the year 1952.
 World War II had been over for seven years and Joseph L. Balkan had a decision to make.
-He was trying to decide if he should remain at “a secure, lifetime job” at the Brooklyn Navy Yard where he went to work after serving in the Seabees – Or to pursue a private profession in plumbing.
+He was trying to decide if he should remain at “a secure, lifetime job” at the Brooklyn Navy Yard where he went to work after serving in the Seabees.
+Or if he should pursue a private profession in the plumbing industry.
 Joseph enjoyed the plumbing trade and saw the value in performing quality services.
 The community had a need for quality plumbing services that was waiting to be filled.

 At the same time Joseph was mulling over his decision to leave the Brooklyn Navy Yard he quit smoking.
 This afforded him enough savings to get the plumbing endeavor rolling with a bankroll of $900.00.
 He acquired three employees and Balkan history was made.

 Founded on the simple principals of doing quality installations and keeping his word the business survived and then thrived throughout the years.
 Joe’s clients counted on his handshake as his bond – and he didn’t let them down.
 From our founders original Brooklyn Navy Yard principals came our motto “Quality & Service”.
-Balkan Plumbing is proud that after over sixty years of providing the best sewer and water services we are now the oldest subsurface plumbing firm operating under the same original family name in New York City.
-“A Trusted Family Name For Over 60 Years”, and “Quality, Service, and Experience”.
+Balkan Sewer And Water Main is proud that after over sixty years of providing the best sewer and water services we are now the oldest subsurface plumbing firm operating under the same original family name in New York City.
+“A Trusted Family Name For Over 65 Years”, and “Quality, Service, and Experience”.

 Joseph L. Balkan Inc. is still a family run sewer and water main business with Joe’s sons Paul and David carrying on the family tradition of high quality work, done at the most reasonable of costs always utilizing a ‘uniform pricing policy’.
 Through this family and company wide dedication to customer satisfaction Joseph L. Balkan Inc. has grown from the Brooklyn Navy Yard, to a small plumbing shop, and on to be the largest sewer and water service contractor in the five boroughs of the NYC metro area.
 Balkan performs over 2,000 sewer and water service installations a year city-wide.